tkukurin/tkukurin.github.io/_posts/2020-11-08-types-simplenamespace.md

 ---
-title: "Ad-hoc objects for free"
+title: "Money for nothing and ad-hoc objects for free"
 tags:
   - py
 last_modified_at: 2020-11-08T10:42:00+01:00
 published: true
 ---

-Sometimes you need a semantically meaningful tuple, but succumb to laziness.
+Sometimes lazy programmers also need semantically meaningful tuples.
 For that truly ad-hoc object creation.

 ```python